 For Telephone Banking you call 0800 9 123 123.

 For Branch, it will involve filling out forms.
 Hopefully, you will get someone who knows what they’re doing.

-The 2 bits of information you will need
+The information you will need

 To send a Santander international payment, you need the following: